victor-estrade/titanic-debug/README.md

 # Docker image and other configuration

-The docker image and other configuration are hard coded in the fill_template() funciton in dispatch.py
+The docker image and other configuration are hard coded in the fill_template() function in dispatch.py

 TODO : make a separated config file (json ?) and functions to read it correctly TODO : turn all these configuration elements into command line options (in cli.py)